Sokkax/myproject/README.md

 (2) CSS

-When i ran my Css code through the W3C Css validator an error came up but only for a unclosed tag
+When i ran my Css code through the W3C Css validator no errors came up

 (3) Lighthouse report

-When i launch the TNT Gym wbesite first thing i did was launch lighthouse report to show how accessable my website would be this is the result i got
+i tested the website in dev tools on chrome for accessibility reasons like easy to read and see

 ![TNT GYM - Google Chrome 04_12_2021 09_57_40](https://user-images.githubusercontent.com/84808153/144706460-2a71a323-1574-4def-bb75-2ae59bc9f06c.png)